induktio/thinker/Details.md

 Installing the other modified files provided by Scient's patch (such as wav files) is purely optional, and Thinker does not include those files by default since it would require overwriting files in the base game.

 1. [BUG] Needlejet "DATA" edit window via scenario editor wouldn't render properly making it so you couldn't edit the stats.
 (EDITVEH2A)
-2. [BUG] When attempting to build a sea base inside another faction's territorial waters, you were suppose to receive warning messages that were mislabeled.
+2. [BUG] When attempting to build a sea base inside another faction's territorial waters, you were supposed to receive warning messages that were mislabeled.
 (TERRTREATY2, TERRTRUCE2)
 3. [BUG] Added a new entry that was missing when you attempted to use "B" or "b" shortcuts with a non-combat unit that didn't have a "Colony Pod".
 (NEEDCOLONISTS)
 4. [BUG] Added new entries that were missing in conjunction with an engine fix for when "retool strictness" in alpha/x.txt is set to "never free".
 (RETOOLPENALTY3, RETOOLPENALTY3A)
-5. [BUG][SMACX] When attempting to terraform an ocean square other than shelf, aquatic factions (Nautilus Pirates) were suppose to receive a warning message that was mislabeled.
+5. [BUG][SMAX] When attempting to terraform an ocean square other than shelf, aquatic factions (Nautilus Pirates) were supposed to receive a warning message that was mislabeled.
 (NEEDADVECOENG)

 The following binary fixes from Scient's patch are automatically applied at game startup.